eNOugh TIME in the day..

 We rush all the day but quite often we feel like we haven't done enough.

-Some 10 years ago - thanks to my colleague Henrik - I started using the Pomodoro Technique.
+Some 10 years ago - thanks to my colleague Henrik - I discovered Pomodoro Technique and gave it a try.

-At the very beginning it was hard to complete one single Pomodoro.
+At the very beginning I found really hard to complete one single Pomodoro.

 Pomodoros were very few, sometimes neither one.